aws-robotics/rosbag-uploader-ros1/rosbag_cloud_recorders/README.md

 ## Rosbag Cloud Recorders

 This package contains two nodes.
-The RollingRecorder node provides an action interface for uploading the past x minutes of rosbag files.
-The DurationRecorder provides an action interface to record rosbags for a specified duration.
+The `rolling_recorder` node provides an action interface for uploading the past *x* minutes of rosbag files.
+The `duration_recorder` node provides an action interface to record rosbags for a specified duration.
 Once that duration is complete the rosbag files are uploaded to S3.
-For more information on actions see the (actionlib documentation)[http://wiki.ros.org/actionlib].
+For more information on actions see the [`actionlib` documentation](http://wiki.ros.org/actionlib).
 Examples for using the action servers can be found below.
 The action servers can only take one request at a time.
 If the node is currently working on a request it will reject any new requests.

 ### AWS Credentials

 You will need to create an AWS Account and configure the credentials to be able to communicate with AWS services.
 You may find [AWS Configuration and Credential Files] helpful.

 This node will require the following AWS account IAM role permissions:
 - `s3:PutObject`